porrasm/ez-stream/README.md

 - Stream url: `rtmp://IP_ADDRESS/live`
 - Stream key: `YOUR_STREAM_NAME`

+If you use a password you can generate a stream key from the web UI.

 ### Watching
 You can use either the browser UI to stream or VLC player.